rsepassi/picokernel/doc/virtio-net-blk.md

 # VirtIO Block and Network Device Support

 *Status (Oct 30): blk and net devices have been added, new interrupt flow is implemented.
-Next steps are documented at the end.*
+BUILDS BUT NOT YET TESTED.
+After testing, next steps for development are documented at the end.*

 ## Overview